What makes the perfect destination wedding welcome lettter…

 This is important.
 Here, I would make sure they know what to pack, the currency situation, whether or not to prepare for mosquitos, the weather, emergency info, passport details one last time, and TRAVEL AGENT INFO — also maybe just repeat some info from the travel documents that we know they didn’t read!

-Pinterest has tons of samples you can take a look at to get those creative juices flowing.
 Need some help creating the finished project, our team at TravelBash can create a custom designed newsletter with your colors and personalized story.
-Just reach out to me here.
+Just reach out to us by filling out our contact form.

-Also, check out how Darris and I welcomed out guests, hopefully it will give you an idea of just what you can do with this:
+Also, check out how I welcomed my guests, hopefully it will give you an idea of just what you can do with this. " The Scouting Report" because duh hubby is a b-ball coach lol!

 Eat, Drink & Don’t Forget the Welcome Newsletter!